Masterminds/glide/README.md

 and then checkout the master branch, and put it in `github.com/Masterminds/cookoo` in the GOPATH.
 (Note that `package` and `repo` can be completely different)

+**TIP:** In general, you are advised to use the *base package name* for importing a package, not a subpackage name.
+For example, use `github.com/kylelemons/go-gypsy` and not `github.com/kylelemons/go-gypsy/yaml`.

 See the `docs/` folder for more examples.